r-Yayap/MultiplePDF-Areas2Excel/README.md

 ## Notes

-- Areas are edittable, double click the table beside the Extract button to edit it.

-- "Clear Areas" deletes all rendered rectangles/areas

 - The "**PDF DWG list**" button lists the PDF and DWG in a directory and checks the filenames of both type to see if a PDF's filename has an exact filename of a DWG.
 (Output is in excel)

+- Coordinates are edittable, double click the table beside the Extract button to edit it.

+- "Clear Areas" deletes all rendered rectangles/areas